 Get Valencia peanuts.
 Valencia peanuts are grown in drier climates that are naturally resistant to the fungus that produces aflatoxin.

 Eat peanut butter.
-After roasting, blanching and grinding the peanuts further reduce the aflatoxin content by 27% and 11%, respectively.
+After roasting, blanching and grinding the peanuts may further reduce the aflatoxin content by 27% and 11%, respectively.10

 Looking at the broader picture, peanut consumption correlates with good health.
-The people who eat the most peanuts have a lower risk of various cancers, including colorectal cancer, esophageal cancer (in a high-risk area of China, no less), and pancreatic cancer in men, as well as all-cause mortality and mortality from heart disease.
-This isn’t proof that they’re good for us, of course, or “anti-cancer,” but it is a strike against the idea that peanut agglutinin is a wholly toxic cancer-and-heart-disease promoter.
+Evidence shows that the people who eat the most peanuts could have a lower risk of various cancers, including colorectal cancer,14esophageal cancer (in a high-risk area of China, no less),15 and pancreatic cancer inmen,16 as well as potentially lower all-cause mortality and mortality from heart disease.17 This isn’t proof that they’re good for us, of course, or “anti-cancer,” but it is a strike against the idea that peanut agglutinin is a wholly toxic cancer-and-heart-disease promoter.
 If the effect was that powerful, it would probably show up in population studies.

 It’s fun to get in the weeds on these topics.
 Just beware of basing your opinions or diets on the effect of food components in isolated cancer cells under specific contexts.
 Read, don’t commit.
 Integrate with broader population studies to get a better picture of what’s going on.